Singh2236/SpringProject/Example_25/README.md

 # Session Scope (@SessionScope)

-Bean created, when a new HTTP Session is formed, it maintains the same bean until the same perticular HTTP Session is over or invalidated
+Bean created, when a new HTTP Session is formed, it maintains the same bean until the same particular HTTP Session is over or invalidated.
+A session will start when a user start using our Web-Application.
+The Same session will continue until he closes the browser, or invalidating the session by signing out of the Web-Application, or clearing the cache.
+HTTP Session is combination of multiple HTTP Requests that is coming from the same user.

 # Application Scope (ApplicationScope)

+Only one bean is created for the entire application, like if there are multiple users accessing you Application, they will have the same reference of   bean.